-Ms. Cashman-Kramer practices in the areas of bankruptcy and other insolvency matters as well as in commercial and real estate litigation.
+Ms. Cashman-Kramer is a member of Sullivan Hill’s Insolvency & Commercial Bankruptcy practice group.
+She practices in the areas of bankruptcy and other insolvency matters as well as in commercial and real estate litigation.
 Her representation in the Bankruptcy Court includes bankruptcy trustees, secured, priority and unsecured creditors, lessors, and bankruptcy debtors in commercial Chapter 11 and Chapter 7 bankruptcy proceedings.
 She has represented a Chapter 13 Trustee for the U.S. Bankruptcy Court for the Southern District of California.
 She also has represented title insurance companies as well as individual and corporate parties in business and real estate litigation.

 About Sullivan Hill:

 Sullivan Hill has provided efficient, aggressive, and responsive legal representation for more than 50 years.
 The firm provides full service representation to clients in a variety of industries with an emphasis in insolvency, construction disputes, insurance coverage, real estate, business disputes, civil litigation, and transactional work.
 The firm has offices in San Diego and Las Vegas.